Onslow, Western Australia: Climate

 Onslow has a hot desert climate (BWh) having low year round rainfall with most of it falling in the first half of the year.
 Only a few months have average highs below 27 °C (80.6 °F).
 Onslow registered the highest temperature ever recorded in Australia (along with Oodnadatta in January 1960) at 50.7 C on 13 January 2022.
+This was also the highest temperature ever recorded in the Southern Hemisphere (again, along with Oodnadatta in January 1960).

 During Onslow's long history, the town has gone through the extremes of heatwaves, heavy rains and cyclones.
 For example, in 1912, Onslow received only 14.5 mm of rainfall and during 1935-36 combined only 126 mm fell.

-While in 1961 a record 997.9 mm was recorded, most of which fell between late January and early March, a result of three cyclone impacts within five weeks.
+However, in 1961 a record 997.9 mm was recorded, most of which fell between late January and early March, a result of three cyclone impacts within five weeks.
 These cyclones brought heavy rain and destructive winds to Onslow, resulting in flooding and damage to buildings.

 A major long-term drought between 1935 and 1941, during which time only one cyclone hit (in April 1937) and did not produce rain on the inland sheep stations, led to a decline in Onslow's fortunes.